 Ease of Adjustment

 10 points!
-As a three-piece model, this product compacted down to just 39 inches, which was nearly half of what the less compactable models broke down to.
+As a three-piece model, this product compacted down to just 39 inches, which was nearly half of the size of less compactable models.

 This is not our fav locking mechanism.
 It's a little too heavy which throws off paddle balance.
 It's also just kinda bulky.
-We preffer the Performance adjustment system, on the Werner Trance and Aqua-Bound.
+We prefer the LeverLock system, on the Werner Vibe and Kiaola Makai.

 At 1.6 pounds, this product was on the lighter end of the spectrum in our test.
 However, the heavy locking mechanism through off the balance of this paddle.